digidotcom/xbee-python/doc/user_doc/update_the_xbee.rst

 ``````````````````````````

 A ``LocalXBeeFileSystemManager`` object is required to work with local devices
 file system.
-You can instantiate this class by providing the local XBee device
+You can instantiate this class by providing the local XBee object.
-object.
-Once you have the object instance, you must call the ``connect``
+Once you have the object instance, you must call the ``connect()`` method to
-method to open the file system connection and leave it ready to work.
+open the file system connection and leave it ready to work.

 .. warning::
-  File system operations take ownership of the serial port, meaning that you will
+  File system operations take ownership of the serial port, meaning that you
-  stop receiving messages from the device until file system connection is closed.
+  will stop receiving messages from the device until file system connection is
-  For this reason it is highly recommended to call the ``disconnect`` method of
+  closed.
+For this reason, it is recommended to call the ``disconnect()``
-  the file system manager as soon as you finish working with it.
+  method of the file system manager as soon as you finish working with it.

 +------------------+-------------------------------------------------------------------------+
 | Method           | Description                                                             |